sandeepseeram-techfirst/intel_mlops_certification/ML_Systems_Design/Data_Engineering/introduction.md

 Even though unstructured data doesn’t adhere to a schema, it might still contain intrinsic patterns that help you extract structures.

 A data warehouse serves as a storage facility for structured data, while a data lake is designated for the storage of unstructured data.

+Today, we have transactional databases that can handle analytical queries, such as CockroachDB.
+We also have analytical databases that can handle transactional queries, such as Apache Iceberg and DuckDB.